erasaur/pnu/README.md

-Pokemon Near You (pnu, pronounced "new")
+Pokemon Near You (pnu, pronounced "new") pnu.space
 =======================

 # How to become a Champion for your location #